 This short chain fructo-oligosaccharide (scFOS) acts as food source that only the beneficial bacteria in the horse’s gut can use thus allowing them to flourish at the expense of potentially pathogenic species.
 Not only do these beneficial gut microbes help with the digestion and fermentation of fibre in the hindgut, some produce essential B vitamins for the horse, whilst others play a role in the body’s immune response.

-This live yeast strain is approved by the EU for inclusion in animal feedstuffs and is proven to stimulate fibre-digesting bacteria resulting in improved fibre digestion as well improved utilisation of the micronutrients it supplies.
+This live yeast strain is approved for inclusion in animal feedstuffs and is proven to stimulate fibre-digesting bacteria resulting in improved fibre digestion as well improved utilisation of the micronutrients it supplies.
 Research has also shown that foals from supplemented mares retain more nitrogen (an important component of protein/amino acids), calcium and phosphorus than those from non-supplemented mares and also grow faster during their first four weeks of life (Ref 1).

 Oils are comprised of fatty acids, of which Omega 3 and 6 fatty acids are particularly physiologically important and, being “essential”, must be supplied in a horse’s diet.
 These fatty acids have different functions within the body, with Omega 3 fatty acids being metabolised to anti-inflammatory compounds which help reduce pain and swelling.
 Omega 6 fatty acids, on the other hand, have a role in the immune response and are pro-inflammatory to encourage the body’s reaction to infection.